minio/docs/source/includes/macos/common-installation.rst

       .. tab-item:: Binary - arm64

-         Open a Terminal, then use the following commands to download the standalone MinIO server for MacOS and make it executable.
+         Open a Terminal, then use the following commands to download the latest stable MinIO binary, set it to executable, and install it to the system ``$PATH``:

             .. code-block:: shell
                :class: copyable

                curl -O https://dl.min.io/server/minio/release/darwin-arm64/minio
                chmod +x minio
+               sudo mv ./minio /usr/local/bin/

       .. tab-item:: Binary - amd64

-         Open a Terminal, then use the following commands to download the standalone MinIO server for MacOS and make it executable.
+         Open a Terminal, then use the following commands to download the latest stable MinIO binary, set it to executable, and install it to the system ``$PATH``:

             .. code-block:: shell
                :class: copyable

                curl -O https://dl.min.io/server/minio/release/darwin-amd64/minio
                chmod +x minio
+               sudo mv ./minio /usr/local/bin/

 .. end-install-minio-binary-desc